 Click on a photo to view the larger size image as a pop up.

-The following is a collection of information I’ve learnt about our family history in relation to Bridgetown and the Sunnyhurst Homestead including information provided by my mother Millicent Mary Hurst.
+The following is a collection of information I’ve learnt about our family history.
+It includes information about Bridgetown and the Sunnyhurst Homestead sourced for a range of resources combined with information provided by my mother Millicent Mary Hurst.

 I’m starting with some Bridgetown history as it provides context to what life was like for the Hill family in the early days in the region.